 589 – 589 Phosphotyrosine; by autocatalysis

 579 – 579 Y -> F. Loss of kinase activity; when associated with F-581.
-Strongly reduced interaction with SRC family kinases.
-No effect on GRB10-binding.
+Strongly reduces interaction with SRC family kinases.
+No effect on interaction with GRB10.

 Patterns of somatic mutation in human cancer genomes.